edsu/diary/README.md

 ---

+## 8/4/2023

+As surreal as it may seem, today was a blend of *analytic* *miscellanies* and *Mahfuz*-like allegories.
+I found myself wandering through the *sopon*-saturated streets of an ancient *ghetto*, with *prostrate* *Jahleelites* grieving for their times long past.
+My heart quite heavy, the scene could only be *satysfyed* by the solemn *Newcomb* melody playing faintly from an unknown source.
+For all its starkness, it felt like traversing *dryshod* over pages of my soul's history.
+I penned several poems expressing heartfelt *acknowledgments* for this rather extraordinary day.
+The twilight hour reminisced *Kansas*'s enigmatic golden sunsets, yet the *surviving* bees of *Hymettus* hummed in distant unison, musing a *Griechen* lullaby.
+My mind seemed like a labyrinth of *Pehabe* snippets and *demoniac* anecdotes, somehow brushing against the calmness of aged *barometers*, often deemed heuristic.
+A day layered with unfiltered emotions and unpolished comprehension, akin to a painting that invites myriad interpretations.

 ## 8/3/2023

 In the dense, *spiritous* *jungles* of the village *ryngit*, alive with the *crackling* song of *crickets* at dusk, my heart begins to take on a strange *joyancy* I hadn't previously known.
 Adventures continue to unfurl before me as vividly as the *noodles* my gentle *demoiselle*, *avons*, often cooks on the fire pit - a beguiling treat among the scarce *choice* of meals.
 The paths ahead are as confusing as a chessboard, invoking a tantalizing game of strategy, making me feel like the ancient king, *tiglathpileser*, lost in the art of *checkmating* his rival.
 The *superstitions* of the village grow, fueled by the *instigators*, reminding me of old *telegraphic* stories shared by elders back home.
 Real life *punchin* shows are portrayed here by the vibrant *youth* as they recapitulate the tales of the ancestors and signifying a life so raw, so real.